yorickps/puppet-module-supervisor/README.rst

 Puppet module for configuring the 'supervisor' daemon control utility.
-Currently tested on Debian, Ubuntu, and Fedora.
+Currently tested on CentOS 6.

+This fork installs using pip rather than system packages, since CentOS supervisor packages are hopelessly out-of-date.

 Install into `<module_path>/supervisor`